doswelleth-zz/beginners-academy/blog.md

 Public and private blockchain experiments, however ambitious, criminal, or sophomoric, are positive examples of free banking.
 Historical precedents for similar realities have been documented, namely during the Industrial Revolution in Britain.

-In the 1632, Charles I of England, who believed in the "divine right of kings," confiscated 200,000 pounds of gold from the Royal Mint, calling it "a loan."
+In the mid 1640s, Charles I of England, who believed in the "divine right of kings," [confiscated 130,000 pounds of silver bullion from the Royal Mint](https://en.wikipedia.org/wiki/Charles_I_of_England){:target="_blank"}, calling it "a loan" at 8%.

 Although returned, Goldsmiths were spooked and began withdrawing their gold from the Royal Mint out of fear of future confiscation.
 Goldsmiths immediately began storing gold in their personal coffers inside private warehouses in London.